Amsterdam

 Cold but cosy.
 Ice-skating on frozen canals (if you’re lucky), fairy-lit streets, and warm cafés.
 A good time for museums, mulled wine, and introspective wanders.

-A Perfect Day in Amsterdam
+A Perfect Day In Amsterdam

 • Start the day taking it easy with a coffee at one of Amsterdam’s top-notch cafés (I’m going to push De Koffieschenkerij for how unique it is and its location).